Booking Q3 2026 · 2 retainer slots open · Direct or via SI Paris ·Seoul

 The specific patterns to test in a telco deployment:

 Reasoning path consistency.
 Run the same subscriber scenario 20 times with slight input variation.
-If the agent routes to different Actions more than 15% of the time on equivalent inputs, the Instructions are ambiguous.
+If the agent routes to different Actions more than ~15% of the time on equivalent inputs (a rough threshold worth calibrating against your own deployment), the Instructions are ambiguous.
 Tighten the Topic scope before adding more Actions.

-Data freshness edge cases.
-Test what happens when the Calculated Insight for a subscriber is stale (Data Cloud sync hasn’t run in 6 hours).
+Test data freshness edge cases too.
+What happens when the Calculated Insight for a subscriber is stale because the Data Cloud sync hasn’t run in 6 hours?
 The agent should degrade gracefully, not hallucinate a value.
-This requires explicit handling in the Instructions: if the data field is null or older than a defined threshold, the agent should acknowledge uncertainty rather than infer.
+That requires explicit handling in the Instructions: if a data field is null or older than a defined threshold, the agent should acknowledge uncertainty rather than infer.

 Escalation completeness.
 Every escalation path should pass structured context to the receiving human.
 Test that the handoff payload includes: subscriber ID, the question that triggered escalation, the steps the agent already took, and the data it retrieved.
 A human rep picking up an escalated conversation without that context loses 3-5 minutes reconstructing it.
 At call center scale, that’s a measurable cost.

-SLA breach simulation.
+SLA breach simulation rounds it out.
 Trigger a Platform Event for a near-breach scenario and verify the agent’s response in all three clouds updates within the expected window.
-In practice, Platform Event processing in a well-configured org runs in under 30 seconds.
-If you’re seeing longer delays, the issue is usually subscriber volume hitting Apex trigger limits, not the event bus itself.
+Platform Event processing in a well-configured org runs in under 30 seconds.
+Longer delays usually trace back to subscriber volume hitting Apex trigger limits, not the event bus itself.

 The Testing Center won’t catch everything.
 It doesn’t simulate network provisioning system failures or billing API timeouts.
 Those require separate load testing against the MuleSoft or External Services integration layer.
 But it catches the reasoning and routing failures that are specific to agent behavior, which is where most telco deployments find their first production issues.